2lay/mctools.net/README.md

+### Development halted
+Project will be soon rewritten in Next.js

 # mctools.net
 hey there! this is a simple website which featuers several neat tools for Minecraft. this website is built using vue, nuxt and my css!